vic-cheung/rpy-bridge/examples/r-deps/README.md

   This keeps the R source and its dependencies co-located and easier to test.
 - For reproducibility, commit a `renv.lock` from a known-working environment to your project repository and use `renv::restore()` on CI and new machines.
+- If your project has special system library needs, adapt or extend the system setup scripts as needed.